Skip to main content

 You wait your whole life for a cat cafe in Newcastle and then two come along at once!

-Don’t wait too long to develop your teaching and language!
-Check out our summer school courses.
+Want to develop your teaching and language?
+Check out our London summer school courses.

 • What’s the public transport like where you live?
 How punctual are trains and buses?